Hyco Lake

+History

 Hyco Lake was constructed in the early 1960s by Carolina Power and Light Company (now Duke Energy Progress) as a cooling reservoir for their power generating plant.
 Since its establishment, the lake and its recreation park have been under the jurisdiction of the Person-Caswell Lake Authority.
 The water is regulated by the North Carolina Department of Environment and Natural Resources.
 Duke Energy Progress owns the land surrounding the lake up to the 420 ft above-sea-level mark.
 The lake covers 3750 acre, containing about 25 e9USgal of water, with 120 mi of shoreline.
 Hurricane Hilda elevated Hyco Lake's water level.